gravitational/gravity/docs/6.x/pack.md

         min: "4GB"

 # If license is enabled, a user will be asked to enter a correct license to be able
-# to create a cluster from this image
+# to create a Cluster from this image
 license:
   enabled: true

 #
-# This section allows to configure the runtime behavior of a Kubernetes cluster
+# This section allows to configure the runtime behavior of a Kubernetes Cluster
 #
 systemOptions:
   docker: